noggin-learning/.github/.github/pull_request_template.md

 <br>

 ## Additional Context
-_If applicable, please upload a screenshot or screen recording of the application's frontend showing implemented changes._
+_If applicable, please upload a screenshot or screen recording of the application showing the implemented changes._

 <br>